Talisca: Beşiktaş (loan)

-On 24 August 2016, Talisca joined Turkish club Beşiktaş on a 1+1-year loan deal for a €2 million fee for the first season.
+On 24 August 2016, Talisca joined Turkish club Beşiktaş on a 2-year loan deal for a €2 million fee for the first season.
 Talisca signed a contract worth €1.5 million in the first season plus bonuses.
 On 13 September, on his return to the Estádio da Luz in a Champions League group game, he scored an added-time free kick to ensure a 1–1 draw.

-Guangzhou Evergrande
+Guangzhou

-On 8 June 2018, Talisca was loaned out to Chinese Super League side Guangzhou Evergrande for a half year, with the transfer costing €5.8 million.
+On 8 June 2018, Talisca was loaned out to Chinese Super League side Guangzhou Evergrande Taobao for a half year, for a loan fee of €5.8 million.
 He made his debut for Guangzhou Evergrande as a starter and scored a hat-trick, including a direct free kick, to help his team win 4–0 over Guizhou Hengfeng in the league on 18 July.
 On 29 July 2018, he scored two goals in his second appearance for Guangzhou in a 5–0 home win over Chongqing Dangdai Lifan.

 On 26 October 2018, Benfica announced that Talisca had moved permanently to the Chinese club for a transfer fee of €19.2 million.

-Al Nassr
+Al-Nassr

-On 17 May 2021, Talisca joined Saudi Professional League side Al Nassr for a reported transfer fee of $9.5 million.
+On 17 May 2021, Talisca joined Saudi Pro League side Al-Nassr for a reported transfer fee of $9.5 million.
 On 16 December 2022, he scored a hat-trick for the club, helping his side to a 4–1 away league victory against Al-Raed.

+On 7 April 2023, Talisca signed a new three-year contract to keep him at Al-Nassr until 2026.

+On 7 November 2023, he scored a hat-trick for his club against Al-Duhail and won in a group match of the 2023–24 AFC Champions League, Becoming the first player to score a hat-trick for the club in the Champions League.

+He is nicknamed Abu-Souza by the club fans.

+Fenerbahçe

+On 27 January 2025, Fenerbahçe announced they had reached an agreement with Al-Nassr for the transfer of Talisca.
+On 2 February 2025, he made his Süper Lig debut for the club in a 3–2 home win against Çaykur Rizespor.

+On 5 February 2025, he scored his first goal for the team in a 5–0 Turkish Cup victory over Erzurumspor.
+Four days later on 9 February 2025, he scored his first Süper Lig goal for the club against Alanyaspor in a 0–2 away win.
+On 6 April 2025, Talisca came off the bench and scored his first hat-trick in the Süper Lig in a 4–1 home win over Trabzonspor.

+On 12 August 2025, he scored his first continental goal for the team against Feyenoord into the second match of UEFA Champions League qualifying.

+On 27 October 2025, he made double in 4-0 away win Süper Lig match against Gaziantep FK as a 78th min substitute.